 When appropriately applied, the neurologic method provides an orderly approach to even the most complex case, and clinicians are far less likely to be fooled by neurologic mimicry—eg, when symptoms of an acute stroke are actually due to a brain tumor or when rapidly ascending paralysis suggesting Guillain-Barré syndrome is actually due to spinal cord compression.

 The history is the most important part of the neurologic evaluation.
 Patients should be put at ease and allowed to tell their story in their own words.
-Usually, a clinician can quickly determine whether a reliable history is forthcoming or whether a family member should be interviewed instead.
+Usually, a clinician can quickly determine whether a reliable history can be obtained or whether a family member should be interviewed instead.

-History of present illness should include the following:
+History of present illness should include asking the patient about the following:

-Specific questions clarify the quality, intensity, distribution, duration, and frequency of each symptom.
+The quality, intensity, distribution, duration, and frequency of each symptom (questions should be specific)

-Asking the patient to describe the order in which symptoms occur can help identify the cause.
+The order in which symptoms occur to help identify the cause

-Specific disabilities should be described quantitatively (eg, walks at most 25 feet before stopping to rest), and their effect on the patient’s daily routine noted.
+Specific disabilities, described quantitatively (eg, walking at most 25 feet before needing to stop to rest) and their effect on the patient's daily routine.